CMSgov/beneficiary-fhir-data/rfcs/0000-rda-claims--jsonb.md

 Postgresql (and Amazon Aurora) supports storing object graphs as JSON directly in a single column of a record.
 Using this feature will allow the use of only one table per claim type.
-The records in this table would contain a column for each of the queries supported by the BFD API.
-One additional column would hold the entire claim as JSON.
+The records in this table would contain a column for each of the queries supported by the BFD API plus one additional column to hold the entire claim as JSON.
-With this structure JPA needs to execute only a single query to find an retrieve claims.
+With this structure JPA would be able to find and retrieve an entire claim using only one query.
-Also the work performed in memory to convert the claim JSON into an object graph is simpler since the heirarchical structure of the graph directly matches that of the JSON.
+Also the work performed in memory to convert the claim JSON into an object graph would be simpler since the heirarchical structure of the graph directly matches that of the JSON.

 Benchmarking a prototype of this concept against a local postgresql database revealed that claims could be ingested 5.7x faster for FISS claims and 3.5x faster for MCS claims.
-The higher throughput improvement for FISS claims corresponds to the greater complexity of the FISS schema (4 tables) vs MCS (3 tables) in the normalized relational schema.
+The larger throughput improvement for FISS claims corresponds to the greater complexity of the FISS schema (4 tables) vs MCS (3 tables) in the normalized relational schema.

 In addition to acheiving higher throughput during claim ingestion, the JSONB based schema resulted in a simpler database schema.
 That simpler schema (1 table each for FISS and MCS claims) would also require far less maintenance over time.
 Table changes would only be required when a new type of query is added to BFD API.
-Addition of new fields and objects to the claim data itself would not require any schema migration since that data would simply change the JSON written to the existing column.
+Addition of new fields and sub-objects to the claim data returned by the RDA API would not require any schema migration since that data would simply change the JSON written to the JSONB column.
-Contrast this to adding a new field (e.g. payers) to MCS claims.
+Contrast this to adding a new field containing multiple sub-objects (e.g. payers) to MCS claims.
 With a normalized relational schema this would require adding a new table to hold the individual payer records.
 Along with that extra table the database would have to maintain additional indexes and foreign/primary key constraints.

 ## Proposed Solution
 [Proposed Solution]: #proposed-solution
 **This section discusses changes specifically for FISS claims.
-The changes for MCS claims are directly analagous and would simply complicate the presentation.**
+The changes for MCS claims are directly analagous to the ones for FISS.**

-The new schema simplifies the current database schema for FISS claims from four tables like this:
+The new schema simplifies the normalized one for by reducing the table count from four:

 ````
 +------------------------------------------------------+